py5coding/py5book/README.md

 py5 is a version of [**Processing**][processing] for Python 3.8+.
 It makes the Java [**Processing**][processing] jars available to the CPython interpreter using [**JPype**][jpype].
 It can do just about all of the 2D and 3D drawing [**Processing**][processing] can do, except with Python instead of Java code.

-The goal of py5 is to create a new version of Processing that is integrated into the Python ecosystem.
-Built into the library are thoughtful choices about how to best get py5 to work with other popular Python libraries and tools such as [Jupyter][jupyter], [numpy][numpy], and [Pillow][pillow].
+The goal of py5 is to create a new version of Processing that is [integrated into the Python ecosystem](/integrations/python_ecosystem_integrations).
+Built into the library are thoughtful choices about how to best get py5 to work with other popular Python libraries and tools such as [Jupyter](https://jupyter.org/), [numpy](https://numpy.org/), [shapely](https://shapely.readthedocs.io/en/stable/), [trimesh](https://trimesh.org/), [matplotlib](https://matplotlib.org/), and [Pillow](https://python-pillow.org/).

 ## Simple Example